 The small port of Pauillac, once a thriving town built by wine merchants and ships’ captains, is now a shadow of its former self.
 But it’s at the heart of famous wine country, surrounded by the distinguished Haut Medoc, Margaux and St- Julien appellations.
 The Pauillac wine appellation encompasses some 20 Cru classes, including Mouton Rothschild, Latour and Lafite Rothschild (A 2009 bottle costs 1380 euros at the town’s tourist office).

-Much of day three is spent sailing the Gironde estuary – the biggest in Western Europe - spanning 75 kilometres with a maximum width of 11 kilometres.
+Much of day three is spent sailing the Gironde estuary – the biggest in Western Europe - spanning 75km with a maximum width of 11km.
 The estuary boasts a great variety of fish, including sturgeon and lamprey – a local delicacy despite sometimes called the estuary’s vampire, because it attaches itself to its victims (herring, salmon and mackerel) to suck their blood.
 Another strange estuary fish – meagre – is reputed for moaning.

 Farmed fish has replaced the wild sturgeon whose fishing is now forbidden.
 However, other species are caught from fishermen’s square net huts (carrelets), perched on stilts, which are widespread on both banks of the estuary - and can be hired.

 Ships from all over the world have been sailing the estuary’s waters for more than 3000 years, including Viking long boats, Dutch store vessels, frigates and corvettes, and also barges and cargo boats, bulk carriers and oil tankers.
 Over the years, navigation on the estuary has followed economic and commercial evolutions.